HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 Let’s dive right in.

-SEO metrics: what are they and why do they matter?
+SEO metrics: what are they, and why do they matter?

 SEO metrics are the data points that allow you to evaluate your SEO efforts and reach optimization decisions.
-They also enable you to detect changes, spot opportunities and identify errors.
+They also enable you to detect changes, spot opportunities, and identify errors.

 The metrics you choose to track depend on your website and SEO goals.
-However, there are some core metrics that every SEO should always monitor.
+However, there are some core metrics that every SEO manager should always monitor.

 9 SEO important metrics